keboola/connection-docs/flows/index.md

 In your Flows, you can streamline processing by grouping multiple tasks within one step, also known as a phase.
 These tasks then run independently in parallel, enhancing overall efficiency.
 Each subsequent phase starts only after the previous one completes all its tasks.

+Steps execute sequentially, while tasks within a single step run in parallel.
+This means that if you have multiple data sources, you can include them all in a single step, allowing them to run simultaneously.
+The same applies to data writers.
+Additionally, if you have transformations that are independent of the connectors, you can group them within the same step.
+This is why we can add the Google Drive extractor in the first step.

 ***Important note for multi-tenant environment users:**
 Please be aware of the interaction between Storage and component jobs mentioned [here](https://help.keboola.com/tutorial/onboarding/cheat-sheet/#optimize-with-parallelization).
 If too many tasks are scheduled in a single phase, you may exceed the available Storage job slots, causing delays in your flow’s execution.
 Limiting the number of concurrent component jobs to 10